matthew-coad/autem/doc/020-DGSC-Custom Leagues.md

 Introduce a state object that stores the result of each fit operation.
 Currently it will contain the score, duration and predictions.
 It will be stored in the member score state.

+### DGSC-Allow custom leagues

+Action - Permit specification of the league splits.
+Justification - This will allow us to dial up accuracy vs. speed.
+Ensure we are replicating baseline configurations etc.
+**done**